This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 - You will be taken to the recovery room or an intensive care unit (ICU).
-The ET tube may be removed after you are awake and can breathe well on your own.
 Healthcare providers will watch you closely to make sure you are okay.
 A healthcare provider may remove the bandages soon after your surgery to check your wound and drains.

 - You will have several tubes in place, which might make it hard to move.
 All of these tubes are important to help your healthcare providers know about any problems.
 The drains are taken out when the incision stops draining.
 Do not get out of bed until your healthcare provider says it is okay.